lidlid/slate/source/index.html.md

 > Make sure to replace `DEVLOPER-API-KEY` with your API key.

+An API call to the Sodyo server must include the following components:

+* The Host.
+The host for all Sodyo API requests is <code>cms.sodyo.com</code>.
+All API access is via the <code>https</code> protocol.
+* An Authorization Header that includes the API Key assigned to the project.
+* A Request.
+When submitting data to a resource via POST or PUT, you must submit your payload in JSON.

+<aside class="notice">All requests to the Sodyo API must be made via HTTPS.
+Make sure to include the Content-Type: application/json header in all requests.</aside>

 ## Reponses - API Response Format
 All responses delivered via the Sodyo API are returned in JSON format with UTF-8 charset.
 This is specified by including the content-type header in responses indicating application/json;charset=UTF-8.